Packages & Pricing

 Retrieving the line is simple.
 You hold the rod in one hand and pull the line in with the other.
 Your index finger, on your rod holding hand, holds the line as you retrieve with the other hand.
 When it gets close to your lowered rod tip you then pick up the rod tip and the line and begin another cast.
 Really quite simple.

 There are not a lot of places to wade and cast in the canoe country.
 So I generally don’t bother with waders on canoe trips.
 In July and August you can wade in your shorts and sandals but otherwise you’ll likely be fishing from your canoe most of the time.
-Casting from a canoe can be tricky and the line tends to snag around your feet and anything loose around you.
+Casting from a canoe can be tricky.
+The line tends to snag around your feet and anything loose around you.
 Practice makes perfect.

 It’s The Experience!